jdcloudcom/en/documentation/Domain-Name-&-License/ICP-License-Service/Getting-Started/Process.md

 Fill in Website Information

-(1) Fill in the website information as required, and click **Add Domain** at the domain name of the website in case of multiple domains, which may also be “deleted” after filled in
+(1) Fill in the website information as required, and click **Add Domain** at the domain name of the website in case of multiple domains, which may also be "deleted" after filled in

 ![TimLine image 20180112143207.jpg](https://img1.jcloudcs.com/cms/c9cf54e3-bb83-4cab-a5bf-89bc66913e4220180112143251.jpg)

 (2) Fill in the information of the responsible person of the website, who needs complete the subsequent procedure for the filing such as taking picture etc. Please fill in the information based on the actual circumstances.
-If the responsible person of the website and the responsible of the subject are the same person, it is acceptable to tick “The responsible person of the same subject” and then click “Next”; if the application is submitted for multiple websites, click **Continue Add Website** after completing the website information.
+If the responsible person of the website and the responsible of the subject are the same person, it is acceptable to tick "The responsible person of the same subject" and then click "Next"; if the application is submitted for multiple websites, click **Continue Add Website** after completing the website information.

 ![TimLine image 20180423102319.jpg](https://img1.jcloudcs.com/cms/5992ebae-a72f-4bfb-9530-0dd935f3ca0a20180423102534.jpg)